saycel/towers-of-power/README.md

 # Office Hours
 I will be avaliable for office hours by appointment on Wednesdays and Thursdays.
 Specific hours and appointments will be avaliable soon.

+Dhruv is available Mondays and Thursdays

+ereedsanchez@gmail.com
+dhruv.mehrotra3@gmail.com

 # Syllabus
 ## Week 1